TrevorGlascock/Decoder_Ring_Web_App/README.md

 - Refactor for readability
 - Improve comments
 - Improve on the new Error-Catch structure to deliver more detailed error logs.
+- Ensure packages and modules folder are properly covered by the .gitignore